DDKolvekar/Exercise/docs.md

 The toothbrush requires [need info here].

 This is a sample line for mergering branch.
+Main branch conflict changes.